-Ear mites are tiny parasites that live out their life cycle mostly inside the ear canal.
+Ear mites are tiny parasites that live out their life cycles mostly inside the ear canal.
 They are quite common and can cause severe irritation and itchiness of the ears.
-The most common ear mite of cats and dogs is Otodectes cynotis, and therefore an infestation with ear mites is sometimes called "otodectic mange."
+The most common ear mite of cats is Otodectes cynotis, and therefore an infestation with ear mites is sometimes called "otodectic mange."

 Diagnosis of Ear Mites

-- One time treatments applied to the skin: medications such as Revolution® or Advantage Multi® (these are typically used as monthly parasite control medications; a single dose usually takes care of an ear mite infection but you may consider using them monthly to prevent reinfection and control other pests).
+- One-time treatments applied to the skin are typically used as monthly parasite control medications; a single dose usually takes care of an ear mite infection but you may consider using them monthly to prevent reinfection and control other pests.

-- Repeated treatments applied to the ear: e.g. Tresaderm®.
-It is important to strictly follow your vet's recommended dosage schedule for successful treatment of ear mites (usually twice daily treatments for a week or more).
-Though more time-consuming to apply (and can be difficult with uncooperative patients), Tresaderm® does have the advantage of containing medications to calm inflammation and treat secondary bacterial or yeast infections.
+It is important to strictly follow your vet's recommended dosage schedule for the successful treatment of ear mites .
+Though more time-consuming to apply, some medications can calm inflammation and treat secondary bacterial or yeast infections.

-All pets in the home should be treated at the same time, even if they are not showing symptoms.
+Even if they are not showing symptoms, all pets in the home should be treated at the same time.

 Ear Mites and Humans

-Ear mites do not survive for long on humans so do not cause long-term infections in people.
+Ear mites do not survive for long periods on humans so they do not cause long-term infections in people.
 Very rarely, however, ear mites may transiently hang out on humans—on arms or extremities—and produce a transient rash.